Hack the Moria: 1.1 (CTF Challenge)

 Here we got the bash shell.
 Now we tried multiple commands in search of a flag.
 On running ls-al, we found a text file named poem, which contains a poem.
 But we didn’t find any flag inside it.

 Then we looked into the .ssh/ directory and found the know_hosts file and id_rsa file which contains the private key.
 Let’s read the data inside these files using cat command.

 Copy the entire text found inside id_rsa in a text file and save as id_rsa.

 Now, we opened another file known_host, here you will found the host “127.0.0.1”.
 Let’s use this information for ssh login as a root user.

 ssh -i id_rsa firstname.lastname@example.org

-I got the ROOT.
+This got us to the ROOT.

 Author: Pavandeep Singh is An Ethical Hacker, Cyber Security Expert, Penetration Tester, India.
-Contact here
+Contact here.